 A cryptographic hash (sometimes called ‘digest’) is a kind of ‘signature’ for a text or a data file.
 SHA1 generates an almost-unique 160-bit (20-byte) signature for a text.
 See below for the source code.

 A hash is not ‘encryption’ – it cannot be decrypted back to the original text (it is a ‘one-way’ cryptographic function, and is a fixed size for any size of source text).
 This makes it suitable when it is appropriate to compare ‘hashed’ versions of texts, as opposed to decrypting the text to obtain the original version.
 Such applications include stored passwords, hash tables, integrity verification, challenge handshake authentication, digital signatures, etc.

 Note on passwords: it is no longer considered safe to use even salted sha-1 hashes to store passwords, largely because sha-1 hashing is designed to be efficient; with modern GPUs and rainbow lookup tables, (salted) hashed passwords can still be insecure.
-For password hashing, either bcrypt or scrypt is probably the preferred option (PHP now has a good bcrypt implementation with password_hash().
+For password hashing, npm has bcrypt and scrypt libraries, and PHP has a bcrypt implementation with password_hash.

 SHA-1 is one of the most secure hash algorithms.
 It is used in SSL (Secure Sockets Level), PGP (Pretty Good Privacy), XML Signatures, and in Microsoft’s Xbox; the git source-code management system uses sha-1 hashes extensively, and it is used in hundreds of other applications (including from IBM, Cisco, Nokia, etc).
 It is defined in the NIST (National Institute of Standards and Technology) standard ‘FIPS 180-4’.
 NIST also provide a number of test vectors to verify correctness of implementation.
 There is a good description at Wikipedia.